leonstel/leonstel.github.io/blogs/xmen_part2.md

     return this.changedObs.pipe(

         // Recall that the state param will be {current: ..., prev: ..}
-        // The index param indicates how many this stream has been call like array[index];
+        // The index param indicates how many times this stream has been called.
+        // Index is equivalent to something like the index of an array;
         switchMap((state, index) => {

             // If the index is 0 it is the first stream, so return the current prop state from store